Quieter than other Oral-B brushes, the iO9 cleans the teeth really well.

-Circular in shape there is a very small convexed area in the middle that highlights where to line up the base of the brush handle.
-It fits into the convexed base of the iO’s handle.
+There is a very small convex area in the middle that highlights where to line up the base of the brush handle.
+It fits into the convex base of the iO’s handle.
 There is no prong on the top onto which the brush handle sits.

 Instead, the stand itself has magnets inside which attract and hold the iO9 brush handle when placed on it.
 The magnets are not quite as strong as I had imagined.
 It would still be relatively easy to knock the brush off, but it certainly does the job.

 The stand itself has a power cable hardwired into it.
-This has a 2 pin AU power adapter.
+This has a 2 pin AU plug.

 Once the battery is empty, the motor stops; it will need at least a 5-minute charge for one use.

 When placed on the charging stand, the charge level is shown on the screen and the smart pressure sensor ring light will slowly pulse with a white light to confirm it is charging.

 It is perfectly safe to leave the brush handle on the charging stand and plugged in.
 Battery overcharging is prevented by the device.

 Once fully charged the light will go out.

 *It should be noted some older iO9 models (including ours) show the percentage in 10 percent increments on screen, but as a precise percentage within the app.
 Hardware updates since initial launch have changed this as far as we understand.